 If exercising proves to be a challenge, you can also try some of these sports/activities – netball, soccer, running, volleyball and basketball.

-How I personally maintain my fitness regime during the festive season
+How I personally maintain my fitness regimen during the festive season

 I reduce the number of training days to three times per week, focus on HIIT training, functional training and strength training during the festive season.
 I also lower the intensity of my training.